The Practice

 Jacob Fisher — NorthBreak

 My orientation to leadership was shaped early.
 I watched a successful family business implode under the weight of ego, mismanagement, and self-interested financial decisions.
-That experience left a lasting imprint: when responsibility becomes performative or detached from operations, even strong businesses can quietly destroy themselves from the inside.
+That experience left a lasting imprint: when responsibility becomes performative or detached from operations, even strong organizations can quietly destroy themselves from the inside.

 I also watched retail environments struggle under leadership approaches designed far from the floor.
 Strategies imposed by people who had never worked in those conditions often created more friction than clarity.
 That experience shaped everything I believe about leadership.

-Creative discipline
+Creative Discipline

 The Origin of NorthBreak